sgladstone/com.fountaintribe.hebrewcalendarhelper/README.md

  - "Relationship of Deceased to Mourner in exactly X days"

  If you are planning to use these tokens to create a PDF letter, you need to install "wkhtmltopdf" and configure CiviCRM to use it.
-If this is not done, tokens that use Hebrew letters will show as ????? in the PDF.
+If this is not done, tokens that use Hebrew letters will show as ????? in the PDF document.

 ## Custom Searches